storytron/storyworlds/README.md

 * OpenClosed - Another meet & greet experiment
 * Say - A fear/trust/love experiment
 * Siboot - A partial version of Trust & Betrayal: The Legacy of Siboot (T&B)
+* SibootNotebook - A PDF of the notebook I kept during the development of Siboot

 ## other-2009